 Research suggests that the type of injury most commonly associated with T-bone accidents is blunt force trauma, particularly to the chest and head.
 T-bone accidents, also known as side-impact collisions, occur when the front of a vehicle strikes the side of another vehicle, forming a T shape.
 Injury patterns in T-bone accidents are consistent among adults and children, who often suffer severe injuries from the impact occurring on the side on which they are seated or the vehicle rolling over.

-Data from the National Highway Traffic Safety Administration (NHTSA) shows that angle collisions, such as T-bone accidents, accounted for nearly one in five of all accidents in the United States in 2017.
+Data from the National Highway Traffic Safety Administration (NHTSA) shows that angle collisions, such as T-bone accidents, accounted for more than 23% of all accidents in the United States in 2020.

 Blunt Force Trauma in T-Bone Accidents

 Blunt force trauma, which refers to a type of injury caused by sudden force to the body, leads to more deaths than penetrating trauma, in which an object pierces the skin and creates an open wound.
 Injuries commonly associated with T-bone accidents include blunt force trauma, particularly to the upper half of the body.